That can only mean one thing on this radio program.

 See what I'm saying?

-I mean, they're different ways.
+I mean, there are different ways.

-I I I don't know that answer.
+I don't know that answer.

-Remember what happened in Houston.
+Remember what happened in Houston?

 Harvey came ashore and stalled.